devhartley/Gangsir_MC_LuaPrograms/README.md

 ***-Wireless Command Receiver***

 This is the mirror program to my WCS, receiving the commands and executing them.
 It takes one argument, the port to listen on.

+***-Base info getter tablet client***

+This is a tablet client that receives info from a base info computer and displays it on the tablet.
+Must be run with my base info getter, and tablet must contain a wireless network card.